Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

 This assumption is of a technical nature and concerned with the behavior of the network parameters as the size of the network tends to infinity.
 For practical purposes one can think of Assumption \ref{ass:regularity} ensuring that the limiting network keeps the observed parameter distribution of some real network we want to investigate.
 In particular, the expected weights are assumed to stay finite.
-In \cite{Detering2015a} it was derived that Assumption \ref{ass:regularity} implies $D_i^-\sim\mathrm{Poi}(w_i^-\E[W^+])$ respectively $D_i^+\sim\mathrm{Poi}(w_i^+\E[W^-])$ in the limit $n\to\infty$, where $D_i^-$ and $D_i^+$ denote the random in- respectively out-degree of vertex $i$ with weights $(w_i^-,w_i^+)$.
+In \cite{Detering2015a} it was shown that Assumption \ref{ass:regularity} implies $D_i^-\sim\mathrm{Poi}(w_i^-\E[W^+])$ respectively $D_i^+\sim\mathrm{Poi}(w_i^+\E[W^-])$ in the limit $n\to\infty$, where $D_i^-$ and $D_i^+$ denote the random in- respectively out-degree of vertex $i$ with weights $(w_i^-,w_i^+)$ and $\mathrm{Poi}(x)$ denotes a Poisson distributed random variable with parameter $x$.
 Conversely, one can show that for an observed network topology, i.\,e.~given in- and out-degrees, maximum likelihood estimators of the in- and out-weights are approximately given by the in- and out-degrees (normalized by some global factor).
 That is, morally one can think of the in- respectively out-weight of a vertex as its in- respectively out-degree.

-Further, note that we did not assume $W^-$ or $W^+$ to have finite second moment.
-By the result from \cite{Detering2015a} that the empirical degree distribution for the model above converges weakly to a random vector $(D^-,D^+)$ distributed as $\mathrm{Poi}(W^-\E[W^+],W^+\E[W^-])$, we see that our model is hence capable of modeling networks without a second moment condition on their degree-sequences.
+Further, note that we do not assume $W^-$ or $W^+$ to have finite second moment, that is, the model captures networks without a second moment condition on their degree sequences.
 In particular, choosing $W^-$ and $W^+$ power law distributed with parameters $\beta^-$ respectively $\beta^+$ results in power law distributions for the degrees $D^-$ and $D^+$ with the very same parameters.
 This allows to calibrate our model parameters to observed empirical in- and out-degree sequences.
-As we will see in Sections \ref{ssec:threshold:requirements} and \ref{ssec:capital:requirements}, these power law parameters carry the most important information about the network when it comes to determining resilient capital requirements.
+As we will see in Subsections \ref{ssec:threshold:requirements} and \ref{ssec:capital:requirements}, these power law parameters carry the most important information about the network when it comes to determining capital requirements ensuring resilience to contagion.